What are the different types of depression?

-If you find you are experiencing significant fatigue and a loss of interest in activities that you once enjoyed, it may be that you’re suffering from severe depression.
+If you find that you're experiencing significant fatigue and a loss of interest in activities that you once enjoyed, it may be that you’re suffering from severe depression.

 Severe depression is the most serious type of depression that someone can have.
-It is also referred to as:
+It's also referred to as:

-If you struggle with severe depression, it is likely to be having a profoundly damaging impact on your quality of life.
+If you struggle with severe depression, it's likely to be having a profoundly damaging impact on your quality of life.
 It can cause intense and overwhelming feelings of sadness and hopelessness, which affect your ability to function effectively.

 As with other types of depression, severe depression is characterised by low moods and a lack of joy in everyday life.
 However, the main difference between depression and clinical depression is that with clinical depression, these symptoms are likely to be much more debilitating, causing noticeable difficulties in all areas of your life.
 Severe depression can cause you to struggle to look after yourself on a daily basis, meaning that you’re unable to carry out your normal day-to-day activities and responsibilities.
 People with severe depression may also experience suicidal thoughts and impulses, or have frequent thoughts about dying.
 It is therefore a life threatening condition.

 Severe depression with psychotic symptoms, also sometimes referred to as ‘psychotic depression’, is a type of depression that causes all the symptoms of severe depression as well as psychotic episodes.

 Psychotic depression can be an extremely difficult and frightening condition to deal with.
 Not only does it result in the intense feelings of sadness and hopelessness that come with severe depression, but it can also cause you to experience delusions (believing things that aren’t true) and hallucinations (seeing or hearing things that aren’t real).
 This can affect your reality and negatively influence how you see the world.